 As Dick Cheney’s former quail hunting partner can attest, order of operations matters.
-Ready, Aim, Fire is good standard practice.
+Ready, Aim, Fire is a good standard practice.
 Whereas Ready, Fire, Aim results in plucking unrequested buckshot from your skin.

 The Phases of Environmental Investigations